u8650912672-ui/project_tidy_Redmi_15C_mapped/README.md

     Contains a bl memcpy or blx r3 with user‑controlled size	None found yet, but that’s the holy grail	Direct buffer overflow

+as for what i can map out now its not posseble to do root your phone without the paperclip bypass